FFG-7 OLIVER HAZARD PERRY-class

 The Perry class FFG formed a capable undersea warfare [USW] platform with the LAMPS-III helicopter onboard.
 The Mk 13 Mod 4 missile launcher provided secondary anti-air capability.
 Ships of this class were often referred to as "FFG-7" (pronounced FIG-7) after the lead ship, U.S.S.
 Oliver Hazard Perry (FFG-7).
 These ships were originally conceived as a low-cost convoy escort (hence the original "PF" hull number for the prototype).
 They are particularly well suited to be a convoy escort and are Link 11 capable.
 As older first-line destroyers and frigates were retired without replacement, however, the FFG 7 class was integrated into the fleet, and numerous updates were applied to permit it to cope with modern combat conditions.
 As a result, the fully equipped units displaced nearly 500 tons more than the designed displacement, and crews have been greatly enlarged.
 The soundness of the design permitted the expansion, and the ships have proven remarkably sturdy.

-These ships have a full load displacement of that ranges from 3,658 tons to 4,100 tons, are either 445 or 453 feet in overall length, have a 45 foot beam and a draft of 22 feet.
+These ships had a full load displacement of that ranges from 3,658 tons to 4,100 tons, were either 445 or 453 feet in overall length, have a 45 foot beam and a draft of 22 feet.
 Construction materials include a steel hull with an aluminum superstructure.
 They are powered by a single shaft driven by 2 LM2500 gas turbines.
 Their maximum sustained speed was about 29 knots and the have a 4,200 nautical mile range at 20 knots.
 The ships active complement is about 15 officers and 179 enlisted personnel.